Appearance

 Command palette — comparison

-The "⌘K" command palette — a centered modal overlay with a search box over a filtered, keyboard-navigable list of commands — is a staple of modern apps (VS Code, Linear, Raycast, GitHub, Vercel).
+The "⌘K" command palette (a centered modal overlay with a search box over a filtered, keyboard-navigable list of commands) is a staple of modern apps (VS Code, Linear, Raycast, GitHub, Vercel).
 The pattern has one dominant library, cmdk, and a scattering of single-framework alternatives and community ports around it.
-What no one ships is one accessible command palette that spans React and Vue and Svelte and Angular (and Solid and Lit) with a single API.
-That gap is what @rozie-ui/command-palette fills: one CommandPalette.rozie source compiled to six idiomatic, accessible packages.
+What no one ships is one accessible command palette that spans React, Vue, Svelte, Angular, Solid, and Lit with a single API.
+That gap is what @rozie-ui/command-palette fills: the same accessible palette, with the same props, models, events, slots, and handle, on all six frameworks, installed as pre-compiled per-framework packages.

-Research snapshot: 2026-06-25.
-Library names, framework coverage, versions, and maintenance notes are as of that date and move fast — verify before depending on a specific claim.
+Research snapshot: 2026-08-10.
+Library names, framework coverage, versions, and maintenance notes are as of that date and move fast; verify before depending on a specific claim.

 The landscape at a glance